The loneliest table I've ever sat at wasn't empty — it was surrounded by people who loved me but couldn't look at my plate.

 The Food Was the Easy Part

-People assume the hardest thing about going vegan at sixty-four was giving up cheese.
-Or steak.
-Or my mother's meatloaf recipe, which I'd been making every other Sunday since I was twenty-six.
-And yes — those first few weeks were disorienting.
-I stood in the grocery store staring at oat milk like it had personally offended me.
-I burned three batches of cashew cream sauce before I got one that didn't taste like wet cardboard.
+People assume the hardest thing about going plant-based was giving up barbecue.
+This is Austin.
+Barbecue isn't food here — it's identity.
+It's Saturday mornings and first dates and the thing you take out-of-towners to before they've even dropped their bags.
+And yeah, the first few weeks were disorienting.
+I stood in the grocery aisle staring at nutritional yeast like it had personally insulted me.
+I ruined two batches of cashew cream sauce before I made one that didn't taste like wet cardboard.

-The hard part — the part that still catches me off guard sometimes, even now — was eating alone at every family gathering.
+The hard part — the part that still catches me off guard sometimes, even now — is eating alone at every gathering.
 Not alone as in by myself.
-Alone as in surrounded by people who love me but who have decided, collectively and without ever saying it out loud, that my plate is something to look past.
-Something slightly embarrassing.
-Like I'd shown up in a bathrobe.
+Alone as in surrounded by people who know me and like me and have collectively decided, without ever saying it out loud, that my plate is something to look past.
+Something slightly eccentric.
+Like I'd shown up to the cookout in a meditation robe.

 When Silence Becomes a Wall

-I started noticing the inflammation in my joints.
-The brain fog that I'd been writing off as grief.
-The heaviness that wasn't just sadness — it was something physical, something that lived in my bones.
-When I cut out dairy, the fog lifted within three weeks.
+Six months after going fully plant-based, the brain fog I'd been writing off as burnout lifted.
 Not completely, but enough that I noticed.
-When I cut out meat, my joints stopped aching the way they had for years.
-I'd assumed that was just what aging felt like.
+The joint soreness from years of hotel work — standing on marble floors for twelve-hour shifts — eased in a way that surprised me.
+I'd assumed that was just what my thirties felt like.
 Turns out, some of it was.
-And some of it was what I'd been feeding myself for six decades without questioning it.
+And some of it was what I'd been feeding myself for three decades without questioning it.

 What I Learned About Eating Alone

 I've learned that trying to convert people doesn't work.
 I've learned that explaining yourself to people who haven't asked is a form of begging.
-I've learned that the sweet potato casserole I bring to Thanksgiving is not a protest — it's a love letter to the version of myself who finally, at sixty-four, started asking questions nobody else would.
+I've learned that the jackfruit curry I bring to the cookout is not a protest — it's a love letter to the version of myself who finally, at thirty-three, started asking questions nobody else would.

-Last Wednesday, eight people sat around my table and ate lentil soup and fresh bread and a salad with roasted beets and walnuts.
+Last Thursday, six people sat around my table and ate tom kha soup made with coconut milk and oyster mushrooms, fresh bread from a local bakery, and a salad with roasted beets and toasted walnuts.
 Nobody looked at the food sideways.
 Nobody asked if I was getting enough protein.
 Nobody changed the subject.
 We just ate.
 And talked.
 And laughed in the way you laugh when you're not performing for anyone — when the table is yours, and the food is yours, and the reasons are yours, and you've stopped waiting for permission to sit down.

 That's not a diet.
 That's a life.